What the Builder Expects in Your Repo 📦

 [!IMPORTANT] The order matters: if your repo has both a

 package.jsonand aDockerfile, it is built as a Node.js project and the Dockerfile is ignored.
-The Dockerfile path is the escape hatch for stacks the builder doesn’t detect natively.
+The Dockerfile path is the escape hatch for stacks the buildpacks don’t detect natively.

 🟢 Node.js Projects